History of Dunlap-Stone University

 The tradition of learning and enlightenment embodied by Dunlap-Stone University (DSU) reaches back to the beginning of the 20th century when a young school teacher, Sue Marie Stone, a new graduate of the Northwestern Oklahoma Teachers College (now NW Oklahoma State University) accepted a position as the sole teacher in a one-room school house in the foothills of the Rocky Mountains of Wyoming.
 She brought with her a love of learning and shared her passion with the children of early settlers in their remote and isolated community.
 While still a teacher, she married Emmett Merle Dunlap, a civil engineer on assignment in Wyoming, who designed and built bridges and dams for the U.S. Corps of Engineers across the western U.S. Their union began a partnership for life, fostering a passion for learning and knowledge in their children and grandchildren, one of whom is the founder of the International Import-Export Institute, Dr. Donald N Burton.

 Founded in 1995 as the International Import-Export Institute (IIEI), the school’s name was changed to Dunlap-Stone University in January 2008 to more accurately reflect our new broader mission.
 The university is proud of its heritage and is pleased that International Import-Export Institute became the name of our international business school.
-The College of Arts & Letters was added in 2010 to this framework and the Graduate Law Center was added in 2013.
+The Graduate Law Center was added in 2013.

 With this rich history, DSU will continue the tradition of bringing education to those normally considered too distant or remote to receive a quality education.
 DSU resolves to serve as the bedrock for life-long learning and higher education to people throughout the world who thirst for knowledge.
 Through its various embodied schools and programs, DSU seeks to offer a wide variety of disciplined distance learning programs.